 There is no end of painting and decorating jargon in our industry.
 If you’re having a little difficulty understanding the difference between cutting in and laying off, or distinguishing your fitch from your frog tape, we’re here to help.

-Here’s our Paint my Home A-Z of terms, tools and decorator’s slang to help you navigate your way through products, instructions and finishes:
+Here’s our Paint my Home A-Z of terms, tools and decorator’s slang to help you navigate your way through the various products, instructions, and finishes.